 Many problem sets will be assigned during the semester.
 Late answers will not be accepted.
 You are to turn in your answers before class begins.
 For all of the problem sets you may work with other students in the class.

 A team of people need only submit one copy of their solution for a particular problem set.
 Every member of the team will receive the same grade.
 Teams may be comprised of students from differing sections and differing programs (e.g., undergraduate and MBA).
 No team may have more than five students.

 Solutions to each problem set will be available after your answers have been turned in.
 Your graded answers will be returned to a file cabinet in the Finance Department in Steinberg-Dietrich Hall.
 The problem sets will be graded by giving a "check-plus," "check," "check-minus," or "no credit."
 Most of the questions on the problem sets will not be discussed in class.
-The help and review sessions will handle questions about the problem sets, and I am happy to discuss the questions outside of class.
+The help and review sessions will handle questions about the problem sets.